 The mission of Hadley is to create personalized learning opportunities that empower adults with vision loss or blindness to thrive - at home, at work, and in their communities.

 Founded in 1920 by William Hadley, an educator who lost his eyesight later in life, Hadley offers practical help, connection and support free of charge to anyone with a visual impairment, their families and professionals supporting them.
 With Hadley, you can discover new ways to do things that have become more difficult due to vision loss and connect with a network of peers who "get it."
 And you don't need to come to Hadley.
 Hadley's help comes to you; online, on the phone or through the mail.

-Since relaunching in July 2020, more than 45,000 people have signed up with Hadley, registering more than 100,000 workshop interactions.
+Since relaunching in July 2020, more than 54,000 people have signed up with Hadley, registering nearly 200,000 workshop interactions.
 And our workshops have 98% satisfaction ratings.
 We reach all 50 states and more than 100 countries.
 And more people learn braille from Hadley than from any other organization worldwide.

 Hadley's help conveniently meets learners where they are.
 Free of wait lists.
 Free of office visits.
 Free of charge.

 A 501(c)(3) non-profit organization, Hadley relies on contributions from individuals, foundations, and corporations to fund its programs.

 700 Elm Street, Winnetka, IL 60093